fooker/photonic/README.md

 [docs]: https://docs.rs/photonic

-Photonic is a open-source rust framework for lighting animation and control.
+Photonic is an open-source rust framework for lighting animation and control.

-Whether you're creating a dazzling lighting setup for an event or enhancing the ambient lighting of your living space, Photonic provides a verstaile platform for managing and controlling your lighting setup.
+Whether you're creating a dazzling lighting setup for an event or enhancing the ambient lighting of your living space, Photonic provides a versatile platform for managing and controlling your lighting setup.

 ## Features
 * **🎇 Lighting Animations:** Create dynamic lighting effects by combining a predefined effects or implement your own individual animations.